TennisTV: Do Multimodal Large Language Models Understand Tennis Rallies?: Experiment

 \subsection{Main Results}

-\textbf{Results} Table~\ref{tab:benchmarking} reports results on TennisTV.
-Among closed-source models, GPT-4.1 rank first with an overall score of 46.2\%, narrowly surpassing GPT-4o and Gemini 2.5 Pro.
-Open-source systems also demonstrate strong competitiveness: under the non-thinking setting, Qwen2.5-VL-7B achieved a score of 40.2\%, while the best thinking model MiMo-VL-7B improved this to 41.5\% (+1.3pp).
-On average, open-source reasoning models outperform their non-reasoning counterparts but still lagged considerably behind leading closed-source commercial systems.
-Despite these gains, overall accuracy remains well below human performance and, on some tasks, even falls beneath the random-chance baseline, indicating substantial headroom for progress.
+\textbf{Results} Table~\ref{tab:benchmarking} shows results on TennisTV.
+Among closed-source models, GPT-4.1 rank first with an overall score of 45.1\%, narrowly surpassing GPT-4o and Gemini 2.5 Pro.
+Open-source systems also demonstrate strong competitiveness: Qwen2.5-VL-7B achieves a score of 38.8\%, while the best thinking model VersaVid-R1 improves this to 40.6\% (+1.8pp).
+On average, open-source reasoning models outperform their non-reasoning counterparts but still lag considerably behind leading closed-source commercial systems.
+Despite these gains, overall accuracy remains well below human performance and even falls beneath the random baseline on some tasks, indicating substantial headroom for progress.

-\textbf{Finding I --- High degree of correlation among the AR, TI, and TP tasks.} As shown in Fig~\ref{fig:task_correlation}, we observe a strong positive association among AR, TI, and TP.
-Performance improvements on any one of these tasks are consistently accompanied by gains on the other two, and this pattern holds across model families and frame-sampling protocols.
-Conceptually, the three tasks constitute a coherent capability cluster: identifying a specific action provides the primitives for technique identification, which in turn supports inferring tactic preferences.
-Practically, this correlation implies that progress on one task is predictive of progress on the others, and that ablations targeting low-level attribution or temporal stitching can transfer to tactic inference.
-Taken together, this coherence offers empirical support for the soundness of our benchmark task design.
+\textbf{Finding I --- High degree of correlation among the AR, TI, and TP tasks.} Fig~\ref{fig:task_correlation} reveals a robust positive correlation among AR, TI, and TP that persists across diverse model families and sampling protocols.
+We attribute this to the fact that these tasks form a coherent capability hierarchy: recognizing specific actions yields the primitives for technique identification, which subsequently supports the inference of tactic preferences.
+Consequently, performance on one task is highly predictive of the others, suggesting that low-level refinements in attribution or temporal stitching can transfer to tactic inference.
+Taken together, these outcomes underscore the empirical soundness of our benchmark.

-\textbf{Finding II --- The optimal frame sampling density varies across perceptual levels.} As we discussed above, In fast-paced, high-frequency sports videos, the number of frames required varies across different levels of understanding.
+\textbf{Finding II --- The optimal frame sampling density varies across perceptual levels.} In fast-paced, high-frequency sports videos, the number of frames required varies across different levels of understanding.
 As shown in Table \ref{tab:frame_diff}, performance with Qwen2.5-VL-7B peaks at 32 frames, while adding more frames yields diminishing or even negative returns, particularly for rally-sequence metrics.
-These results suggest that finer temporal resolution is most beneficial for capturing brief, high-frequency stroke cues, whereas rally level reasoning saturates earlier and is more sensitive to redundancy.
+These results suggest that finer temporal resolution is most beneficial for capturing brief, high-frequency stroke cues, whereas rally-level reasoning saturates earlier and is more sensitive to redundancy.

 \textbf{Finding III --- Reasoning not always helps.} To disentangle the effect of reasoning from tennis-specific priors, we analyze three knowledge-light tasks (MG, HD, RC) that minimize dependence on specialized rules.
 We analyze Qwen2.5-VL-7B, the zero-shot chain-of-thought (CoT) prompting method \cite{kojima2022large} and three RL post-trained reasoning variants (VideoChat-R1, VideoRFT, VersaVid-R1).
 As shown in Fig.~\ref{fig:thinking_ability}, reasoning variants exhibit consistent gains over the non-reasoning baseline on RC and HD, where multi-step aggregation and explicit trajectory reasoning are critical.
 However, on MG task, which focuses on temporal grounding, reasoning model do not show consistent improvement over the baseline.
 This suggests that existing RL strategies primarily enhance general content understanding, while temporal perception remains a key shortcoming.